Dayboro Soil pH Calculator

 Best Time to Amend Soil in Dayboro

-Dayboro valley soils tend to sit between 5.0 and 6.0 — slightly to moderately acidic.
-Three factors drive this: the granitic geology of the D'Aguilar Range produces naturally acidic parent material; the high rainfall (1,100+ mm per year) leaches calcium and magnesium from the topsoil; and the heavy clay content holds onto hydrogen ions.
+Dayboro valley soils tend to sit between 5.0 and 6.0.
+Slightly to moderately acidic.
+My own beds tested at 5.3 when I first checked them.
+Three factors drive this: the granitic geology of the D'Aguilar Range produces naturally acidic parent material, the high rainfall (1,100+ mm per year on my gauge) leaches calcium and magnesium from the topsoil, and the heavy clay content holds onto hydrogen ions.
 If you've ever wondered why your tomatoes look stunted while the neighbour's blueberries are thriving, soil pH is probably the reason.

 Soil pH controls nutrient availability.
-Even if your soil is packed with nutrients, plants can't access them at the wrong pH.
-Here's what happens at each end of the spectrum:
+Even if your soil is packed with nutrients, plants cannot access them at the wrong pH.
+Here is what happens at each end of the spectrum:

 | pH Range | Classification | Effect on Plants |